CS234319/safot/Implementation/Test/README.md

   ```

 * **FlowTestFramework**<br>
-This class represents a test framework to run Mini-Lisp files,
+This class represents a test framework to run Mini-Lisp files, using the
-using the MiniLispShell API.
+MiniLispShell API.
 Feed the shell (the REPL loop) with huge input files
 with a lot of s-expressions, and dump an output file for each
-of the input file that you feeded the shell with.<br>
+of the input file that were fed into the shell.<br>
 The main advantage of this API, is the ability to compile a lot of functions,
 and after that run s-expressions with there new functions, without the need of
 each time creating 1 input file with everything and compiling all again.<br>